denten-papers/archive-bloomsbury/main.md

 the Guggenheim Museum.
 These are large public archives, preserving art and rooks, public in the sense of a collective enterprise (not necessarily funding).
 They represent a vision of communal remembrance.
 It is *a* vision, however, not *the* vision.
+It must not be mistaken for history or for reality [@lacapra_history_1985; @spivak_rani_1985].
 Someone, somewhere made a decision about what to archive and where.
 State-sanctioned archives reflect the priorities of a bureaucracy, resulting in archives like the State Archive of the Russian Federation, Ottoman Archives, New York State Archives, West Indies Federal Archives Centre, and China's Central Archives among many others.
 Smaller, grass-roots public archives are often maintained by independent organizations like the *Archiv der Jungendkulturen* in Berlin or the North American Queer Zine Archive Project (QZAP) out of Minneapolis, Minnesota.

 Other dynamics come into play when the archives grow from islands to continents of knowledge.
-In the state archive we begin to think about the forces of inclusion and exclusion.
+In the state archive we begin to think about the forces of inclusion and exclusion [@richards_imperial_1993;
+@greetham_whos_1999].
 Who is allowed to enter and who isn't?
 Which materials are worthy preservation and which are relegated to the heap of perishable ephemera?
 In this way archives can amplify certain historical narratives while suppressing others.
 The archive by its very logic projects the logic of distinction.
+The archive of the empire casts divisions between center and periphery.
 The archive of the court differentiates between criminals and law-abiding citizens.
 The archive of the hospital embodies the distinction between the healthy and sick.
 The archive of peer-reviewed scientific publication separates meaningful knowledge from rumor or mere speculation.

 Can there be an archive without records or documents?
 Do the contents of my pocket---my keys, some change, a crumpled receipt, a piece of